DataDog/documentation/content/en/getting_started/opentelemetry/_index.md

 2. Configure the OTLP Receiver to collect metrics, logs, and traces.
 3. Send observability data to Datadog using the OpenTelemetry Collector with the Datadog Exporter.
 4. Configure the application to send infrastructure metrics.
-5. Configure the application to send logs with OTLP.
+5. Configure the application to send observability data with OTLP.
 6. Correlate observability data with unified service tagging.
 7. Explore the application's observability data in Datadog.